 Who is Required to Pay Child Healthcare Costs?

-Both parents have a duty to ensure their child is properly cared for, however, the non-custodial parent is typically required to pay largest portion of post-divorce healthcare costs.
+Both parents have a duty to ensure their child is properly cared for, however, the non-custodial parent is typically required to pay the largest portion of post-divorce healthcare costs.
 This can create fluctuation of annual support payments due to the nature of illness.
 If your child is fairly healthy, then expenses may not be much more than the custodial arrangement.
 However, a child needing frequent trips to the doctor or dentist may cause the custodial arrangement to exceed previous months.

 The rules for joint custody arrangements are different and could be based on the potential split of costs or on the basis of income prorate (how capable one parent is to pay).